epfl-ada/ada-2024-project-padawans/README.md

 Make sure to follow the directory structure to ensure the project runs correctly.

 # Timeline
+1. Present different themes obtained with LDA
+2. Compare the themes obtained with the labels and the genres
+3. Look at the characteristics (country, ratings, box-office) of the themes
+4. Look at the temporal evolution of the themes

+# Organization within the team: A list of internal milestones up until project Milestone P3.
 To ensure the successful completion of the project within the remaining three weeks, the following timeline has been established:

 ### Week 1: Data Preparation and Model Implementation